TechNickAI/AICodeBot/README.md

-  debug      Run a command and debug the output. fun-fact   Get a fun fact about programming and artificial intelligence. review     Do a code review, with [un]staged changes, or a specified...
+  debug      Run a command and debug the output. fun-fact   Get a fun fact about programming and artificial intelligence. review     Do a code review, with [un]staged changes, or a specified... sidekick   EXPERIMENTAL: Coding help from your AI sidekick
   ```

 ### Open AI key setup